beerush-id/monopkg/docs/guides/add-script.md

 # Adding Scripts

 In a monorepo, you may have multiple packages that share common scripts.
 Managing these scripts individually for each package can be time-consuming and error-prone.
-To streamline this process, you can use the `monopkg add-script` command to add a script to all packages in the monorepo at once.
+To streamline this process, you can use the `monopkg script add` command to add a script to all packages in the monorepo at once.
 This ensures consistency across your packages and saves you from the repetitive task of manually adding the same script to each package.

 ::: info

-The `add-script` command also can be used to update existing scripts, as it will overwrite the script if it already exists in a package.
+The `script add` command also can be used to update existing scripts, as it will overwrite the script if it already exists in a package.

 :::

-By using the `monopkg add-script` command, you can easily maintain and update scripts across your entire monorepo.
+By using the `monopkg script add` command, you can easily maintain and update scripts across your entire monorepo.
 Whether you need to add build scripts, development scripts, or any other custom scripts, this command provides a convenient and efficient way to manage them centrally.
 This approach not only improves productivity but also reduces the risk of discrepancies and errors in your scripts.